My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 The same thing happened between me and Silo.
 I need to revisit.

-Just when I had accepted that I hade to do another MRI, a Pulmonary Function Test, and a Thyroid Biopsy, Weather!
-We're getting hit with a pretty significant snowstorm tonight and tomorrow and UVA began rescheduling my appointments.
+Just when I had accepted that I had to do another MRI, a Pulmonary Function Test, and a Thyroid Biopsy, Weather!
+We're getting hit with a significant snowstorm tonight and tomorrow.
+UVA began rescheduling my appointments.
 Smart Business.
 I'm certainly not going out in this shit.

 I'm such a Poor Little Old Man these days.